OpenSimulationInterface/osi-sensor-model-packaging/doc/specification.rst

 Traffic Participant Initialization
 ----------------------------------

-- Traffic Participant models consume at least one initialization parameter.
+- Traffic Participant models CAN consume an ``osi::GroundTruth`` as an initialization parameter.

-- The first parameter MUST be named ``OSMPGroundTruthInit``.
-Its purpose is to provide the Traffic Participant model with a view of the static environment, in the OSI format.
+- If the traffic participant needs a ground truth during initialization, it MUST have a parameter named ``OSMPGroundTruthInit``.
+Its purpose is to provide the Traffic Participant model with a view of the static environment (i.e. the map), in the OSI format.

 -  ``OSMPGroundTruthInit`` MUST be defined as a notional discrete binary input variable, as specified above, with ``causality="parameter"``,